A phase transition creates the geometry of the continuum from discrete space: Discussion

 \subsection{A background for simulations}

 A practical application of our Euclidean graphs is as a background for simulations.
 Lattices, such as the square grid, are intrinsically anisotropic, so special care is often needed when designing simulations to run on them.
-The rotational symmetry of our graphs makes them suitable spaces on which to run simulations, such as lattice gas cellular automata \cite{LGCA}.
+The rotational symmetry of our graphs therefore make them suitable spaces on which to perform algorithms such as lattice gas cellular automata \cite{LGCA}.